Advance your education through the Graduate School at Binghamton University. As a continuing education student, you can:

 Purpose for Non-Degree Study

 Students interested in taking undergraduate-level classes for certification purposes must send an email to firstname.lastname@example.org describing what courses are needed and that they are required for certification.
-Students will then apply through undergraduate admissions.
+If approved by the Graduate School, students will be notified accordingly and will be required to apply through undergraduate admissions.

 Students interested in taking graduate-level or undergraduate-level (non-certification purposes) will apply through the graduate application.